Wilms tumor (WT) is a type of kidney cancer that occurs in children.

 - Your child is being treated for this condition and symptoms get worse or new symptoms develop, mainly cough, chest pain, weight loss, or persistent fevers.

-For children with a known high risk for WT, screening using ultrasound of the kidneys may be suggested.
+For children with a known high risk for WT, screening using ultrasound of the kidneys or prenatal genetic analysis may be suggested.